Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Conclusion

 \section{Conclusion}

-In this study, we have revisited kinetic-theory based hydrodynamic equations and derived charge transport equation for bidisperse rapid granular flows with tribocharging.
-Each solid phase has separate mean velocity, total kinetic energy, which is the sum of the granular temperature and the trace of fluctuating kinetic tensor, charge variance and mean charge.
+In this study, we have revisited kinetic-theory based hydrodynamic equations and derived charge transport equation for bidisperse granular flows with tribocharging.
+Each solid phase has separate mean velocity, total fluctuating kinetic energy, which is the sum of the granular temperature and the trace of fluctuating kinetic tensor, charge variance and mean charge.
 To close mass, momentum, total kinetic energy and mean charge balance equations, a Maxwellian distribution for particle velocity and charge without a cross-correlation (an assumption of both velocity and charge are independent variables) has been used for local-averaging of the Boltzmann equation.
-The constitutive relations of collisional flux and source terms for mass, granular temperature and charge balance equations, which account for the rate of change of the quantities between phases and within a phase, are then presented.
-We introduced a finite-volume scheme to discretize and solve the transport equations and validated the proposed models through various hard-sphere simulations of three-dimensional spatially homogeneous and quasi-one-dimensional spatially inhomogeneous bidisperse granular gases.
+The constitutive relations of collisional flux and source terms for momentum, granular temperature and charge balance equations, which account for the rate of change of the quantities between phases and within a phase, are then presented.
+We introduced a finite-volume scheme to discretize and solve the transport equations and assessed the proposed models through various hard-sphere simulations of three-dimensional spatially homogeneous and quasi-one-dimensional spatially inhomogeneous bidisperse granular gases.
+For these cases, the mixture solid volume fraction were set into a range from 0.2 to 0.4.
+However, the hard-sphere algorithm cannot handle granular flows with mixture solid volume fraction higher than 0.4 due to time-step limitation.
+We will improve our hard-sphere time-stepping algorithm to study these flows in a future study.
 In these simulations, we varied particle diameter and density ratios, initial phase charges and phase granular temperatures.
-The hard-sphere simulation results were in very good agreement with the Eulerian model predictions.
+The proposed model predictions were in very good agreement with the hard-sphere simulation results.
+Finally, a segregating bidisperse granular flow in a wall-bounded domain where the non-equipartition of granular temperature persisted was studied with a steady state solution of the proposed model and hard-sphere simulation.
+This steady-state solution had an acceptable level of accuracy with the hard-sphere simulation results.
+This case also showed the importance of accounting for the charge-velocity correlation in the dilute region and the non-equipartition of granular temperature to have an accurate charge distribution.

+In this study, we limited hard-sphere simulations and the proposed model predictions to elastic granular flows (except the three-dimensional segregating bidisperse flow).
+For a further study, we will extend the proposed models by the Chapman-Enskog expansion by following \cite{iddir_modeling_2005} or couple the revisited Enskog theory (e.g. \cite{garzo_enskog_2007}) with the developed charge transfer models to consider a wider range of inelastic bidisperse granular flows.